w3c-lbd-cg/ontologies/README.md

 * [Brick Ontology](https://github.com/BrickSchema/brick/) by [Brick Consortium](https://brickschema.org/): Defines HVAC, lighting, spatial and electrical concepts and relationships for the purposes of contextualizing data sources in buildings.
 Provides a high-level topological and compositional view of buildings and their subsystems.
 Primary contact is [Gabe Fierro](https://gtf.fyi).

+* [RealEstateCore - REC Ontology](https://github.com/RealEstateCore/rec) RealEstateCore is an open-source ontology for building-related data and applications.
+The model includes the ontology, an API specification and a message format.
+It cover all parts of a real estate for proptech use cases, not only devices and technical systems but also business and user activities.

 * HVAC ontology

 * PROJECT ontology